 Desserts in Taiwan are another paradise to explore.
 I bet many of you have heard (or tried) bubble tea before.
 This is a Taiwanese-origin drink made with milk tea and tapioca balls.
 Their night markets are impressive too, with a wide range of foods from dishes to beverages.

-Popular dishes: Gua bao (Taiwanese sandwich), dishes made with oyster, Ba-wan (savory stuffed dough), and more
+Popular dishes: Gua bao (Taiwanese sandwich), dishes made with oysters, Ba-wan (savory stuffed dough), and more

 Popular drinks: Bubble tea, tea, coffee, beer, Taiwanese Kaoliang liquor